SickChill/sickchill/readme-FailedDownloads.md

-Sick Beard - Failed Downloads
+SickRage - Failed Downloads
 =====

-*Sick Beard Failed Downloads is a fork from Sick Beard - ThePirateBay.*
+*SickRage Failed Downloads is a fork from SickRage - ThePirateBay.*

 Features added: